 Riley: What is that smell?A character is placed in a situation completely unfamiliar to them.
 Humor and/or tension is created as the character adapts — or doesn't.
 Naturally, Fish Out of Water have a danger of becoming awkward the longer a show runs.
+Or conversely, if they become used to their new surroundings, the risk is that their original characterization will be less applicable (same if they return to their old familiar surroundings).
 Specific variants:

 Huey: Clean air.
 My guess is we'll get used to it eventually.